DEADLINE: Tuesday, December 1, 2015

 Foundation fellowships pay for travel and living expenses for awardees to intern in foreign bureaus at such leading news organization as the Associated Press, Forbes, GlobalPost, Reuters and Wall Street Journal, among others, and at foreign English-language media companies like the South China Morning Post and Cambodia Daily.
 In many cases, winning a prestigious OPC Foundation award has helped launch careers.

 The judges require that applicants submit a Cover Letter, Resume and Writing Sample.
 The applicant’s name and school should appear at the top of each page.
 The Writing Sample of approximately 500 words should concentrate on an area of the world or an international issue that is in keeping with the applicant’s interest and experience.
-Judges respond best to entries that show a journalist's perspective or initiative.
-Recent winners have written on such diverse topics as playing black jack on the Trans-Siberian Railroad, political activism in Morocco, and social upheaval in China.
+Judges prefer a reported story, especially one that demonstrates a journalist's perspective or initiative.
+Winners have written on such diverse topics as playing black jack on the Trans-Siberian Railroad, political activism in Morocco, and social upheaval in China.
 Essays that are exceedingly long may be disqualified.
 Because four of the 15 awards are reserved for international business or economic coverage, the Foundation invites applications from students who show a strong understanding of, or interest in, global economic issues such as trade, finance, emerging markets, immigration or environmental impacts.
 The substance of the essay may have appeared in an individual's previously published work but should be reformatted to meet the requirements of the application.
 Do not send a clip or URL.

 The Cover Letter should be autobiographical in nature addressing such questions as how the applicant developed an interest in this particular part of the world, a story pitch, or how he or she would use the scholarship to further journalistic ambitions.
 The judges respond well to applications showing strong reporting skills, color, and understanding or passion.